Jackson Khoury: Early career

-Tormenta FC
+South Georgia Tormenta

-In February 2023, Khoury signed a two-year contract, with an option to extend for a year, for American club Tormenta FC in the USL League One.
+In February 2023, Khoury signed a two-year contract, with an option to extend for a year, for American club South Georgia Tormenta in the USL League One.
 After accumulating seven goals and six assists in 31 appearances in his first season, Khoury was named the USL League One Young Player of the Year in November 2023, and, subsequently, Tormenta's Newcomer of the Year Award in December 2023.
 His 13 goal contributions was the joint third-highest for a player in their debut season in the league's history.

 Tacoma Defiance

 On 9 December 2024, it was announced that Khoury would join MLS Next Pro side Tacoma Defiance ahead of their 2025 season.
+He left the club at the end of the season, following the expiration of his contract.

+Nejmeh

+On 18 January 2026, Khoury joined Nejmeh in the Lebanese Premier League.

 International career

 Eligible to represent Lebanon through his father's side, Khoury was called up into the Lebanese national team for a local training camp in Beirut from 19 December to 28 December 2023.
 This was in preparation ahead of the 2023 AFC Asian Cup, commencing on 14 January 2024.
 However, Khoury was not listed in the final squad.

 In March 2024, Khoury was recalled to the Lebanese squad for the 2026 FIFA World Cup qualifying matches against his native nation Australia.
 Khoury made his international debut on 26 March, after missing the initial fixture in Western Sydney Stadium, as a late substitute in a 5–0 defeat to the Socceroos at Canberra Stadium.